digitalfabrik/integreat-app/docs/whitelabelling.md

 A list of necessary information to build and deliver a whitelabelled app.

-### From City
+### From Customer

-Information the city needs to provide for their own whitelabelled app.
+Information the customer needs to provide for their own whitelabelled app.
 Some points may overlap and are therefore duplicated.

 #### For build config